pbarnoux/modSortedInventoryTabs/README.md

 ##The Witcher 3: The Wild Hunt

+### Version 1.12

+- [release 1.3.2][1.3.2] No change inside mod.
+Base scripts have been updated to facilitate merge operations when installing with other mods.

 ### Version 1.10 or 1.11

 - [release 1.3.1][1.3.1] food is now sorted by usefulness (longest duration and